Blendify/blender-manual/blender_docs/manual/editors/uv_image/uv/editing/unwrapping/mapping_types.rst

    Smart UV project on a cube.

-Smart UV Project, (previously called the Archimapper) cuts the mesh based on angle threshold (angular changes in your mesh).
+Smart UV Project, (previously called the Archimapper) cuts the mesh based on an angle threshold (angular changes in your mesh).
 This gives you fine control over how automatic seams are be created.
 It is good method for simple and complex geometric forms, such as mechanical objects or architecture.